philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 Note that despite the richness of G, this set of formula is _not_ mutually recursive.
 So it is weaker than Harrop clauses because the quantification.

 One way of describing what is happening here is we are permitting 1 pass of goal breakdown as generative metaprogramming of a datalog program.
-To get recursion we'd need

-Alternative suggested names: Bounded Harrop, Non-recursive Harrop
+The D rule `Q -> D` is redundant as it represents a bounded quantifier that does not use it's bound variables.

 # Is that it?
 No, but this is essentially the set of formula that can be operationally interpreted in normal stock datalog without too much agony.
-By agony, I mean with the true bulk search occurring in the datalog engine itself and where the proving process proceeds va generative metaprogramming and not deeper matching on the structure of the program clauses.
+By agony, I mean with the true bulk search occurring in the datalog engine itself and where the proving process proceeds via generative metaprogramming and not deeper matching on the structure of the program clauses.

 Going beyond that requires funky features or weird encodings and it appears thus far that the farther you go afield the harder the going is.